mjuez/n8n-nodes-langsmith-prompt/README.md

 ## Operations

-- **Fetch and Invoke Prompt**: Fetches a specific prompt from LangSmith by name, invokes it with your custom parameters, and outputs the result using the prompt name as the output key.
+- **Fill Prompt Template**: Fetches a prompt template from LangSmith by name and substitutes parameter values into the template's variable placeholders.

 ## Credentials